EOSgithub/linked-blog-starter-md/EH - Relic Compendium.md

 ---

 Apocalypse Set (Usable by: Bard or Performance 7+) Endless Symphony T1: Your pool of bardic inspiration dies (d6) is set to Charisma modifier + 1.
-If you didn't have one, you gain one.
+If you didn't have one, you gain one and you duality die of fear becomes a d12.

 Edritch Choir T1: You learn 2 eldritch melodies.
 You gain one additional bardic inspiration die (d6).
+You can replace an eldritch melody you know by succeding on a Charisma saving throw, suffering a short term madness on a failure.

 Knowledge From Beyond the Stars T2: You learn to speak, read, and write Deep Speech.
 You gain advantage on checks that relates to the cosmos or the eldritch.
 You gain one more bardic inspiration die (d6) and learn an additional Eldritch melody.